Mobutism

-Mobutu led the MPR and Zaire as a dictator, and denounced the idea of multiple leaders and political parties in the country saying: "In our African tradition there are never two chiefs ....
+Mobutu led the MPR and Zaire as an autocrat, and denounced the idea of multiple leaders and political parties in the country saying: "In our African tradition there are never two chiefs ....
 That is why we Congolese, in the desire to conform to the traditions of our continent, have resolved to group all the energies of the citizens of our country under the banner of a single national party."

 Mobutu and the MPR were presented in propaganda as being attributed to the divine and sought to replace Christianity in Zaire with a religious devotion to Mobutu and the MPR with interior minister Engulu Baanga Mpongo once saying to supporters of the MPR: "God has sent a great prophet, our prestigious Guide Mobutu.
 This prophet is our liberator, our Messiah.
 Our Church is the MPR.
 Its chief is Mobutu.
 We respect him like one respects a Pope.
 Our gospel is Mobutuism.
 That is why the crucifixes must be replaced by the image of our Messiah."

-Mobutu and the MPR pursued a national cultural revival program in Zaire called Authenticité beginning in 1967 which sought to purge colonial European culture from Zaire and restore local culture, such as by forbidding Christian names and culture while promoting local African names and culture as well as forbidding western suits and creating a state-authorized uniform called the abacost.
+Mobutu and the MPR pursued a national cultural revival program in Zaire called Authenticité.

+Beginning in 1967 which sought to purge colonial European culture from Zaire and restore local culture, such as by forbidding Christian names and culture while promoting local African names and culture as well as forbidding western suits and creating a state-authorized uniform called the abacost.

-The ideology survives today in such organizations as Nzanga Mobutu's Union of Mobutuist Democrats.
+The ideology survives today in such organizations as Nzanga Mobutu's Union of Mobutist Democrats.